Getting Started

 Linux Manual Installation

-On Linux, Docker, BuildX, and Go can be directly installed with the install.sh script included in the repository.
+On Linux, Docker or Podman, BuildX, and Go can be directly installed with the install.sh script included in the repository.

 Essential Components